Reducing the amount of gear necessary to complete a backpacking trip is the key to an enjoyable and triumphant trip.

 Out of these, the tent is the heaviest.
 Selecting the right tent depending on the weather and altitude of the trail is vital.
 When it comes to double-wall tents, there are a few ultralight models that weigh close to 2 pounds.
 You can also try the much lighter tarp tents and pyramid-style tents.

-While choosing a sleeping bag, you need to consider the temperature rating and comfort levels.
+When choosing a sleeping bag, you need to consider the temperature rating and comfort levels.
+It can really get cold at night so it might be best to bring a camping blanket also.
 Ideally, the sleeping bag should be within 1.5 to 1.75 pounds in weight.
 Note, you need to pack a lightweight sleeping pad too.

 You might be tempted to pick a heavily padded backpack with steady interior frames.
 But it’s best to balance durability with the overall weight.
 A lighter design that weighs anywhere between 1.5 to 2 pounds will be a good choice.

 Food is one item that can make the backpack heavy.
 Ideally, you need to make a meal-by-meal plan for each day.
 This will ensure that you’re not carrying too much extra or too little.